lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 ## A Mini Form Validation Framework

 There are plenty of full-featured Vue (and non-Vue) form validation frameworks out there.
+For this simple example, we will write our own - this will let us discuss some ideas, as well as avoid learning a specific API or library.

+We need two types of validations:

+1. A required field.
+Both the patient name and weight are required fields.
+2. Minimum and maximum constraints.
+This is for the weight field - it has to be within a specific range.

-For this simple example, we will write our own.
-We have two types of validations: a required field (the patient name) and a required field with specific constraints (the weight field).
-We also want to return an error message, if the input is not valid.
-This will help guide the user.
+As well as validating the fields, our framework should also return an error message if the input is not valid.

-We need two validation functions: `required` and `isBetween`.
+We will write two validation functions: `required` and `isBetween`.
 While TDD isn't always the right tool, for these two functions I believe it is.
-We know the inputs and outputs, and all the possible states of the system.
+This is because we know the inputs and outputs, and all the possible states of the system, it's just a matter of writing the tests and then making them pass.

-Let's write some tests, starting with `required`.
+Let's do that - starting with the tests for the `required` validator.
 Each validator will return an object with the validation status, and a message if there is an error.
-Using a TypeScript `interface` to notation purposes:
+Using a TypeScript `interface` for notation purposes:

 ```js
 interface ValidationResult {